Time changes all things; there is no reason language should escape this universal law.Ferdinand de Saussure, Swiss Linguist

 - Are you a descriptivist or prescriptivist?
 Do you agree entirely with one side or another?

 - How important is audience to your use of English?
 Do you change the way you speak according to who is listening?
 Can you give examples?

 After reading about viewpoints held by those on both sides of this issue, why not stage a debate about this topic.
 One side of the debate should hold to the notion that there is a proper way to speak, and argue why it is important to use language correctly (the prescriptivist side); the other side should oppose this notion and present reasons why language should not be constrained by ideas of proper/improper (the descriptivist side).

-Paper 1 Text Type Focus: texts written in non-standard English
+Paper 1 Text Type Focus: diary entry

 Body of Work: Articles by Harry Ritchie